-The Indiana State Department of Health (ISDH) has opened the next phase of vaccine recipients to include 12* years and older.* Pfizer only.
-A parent or legal guardian must be present and signature is required to vaccinate a minor.
+A parent or legal guardian must be present, and a signature is required to vaccinate a minor.

-Community members can schedule an appointment through the state website, www.ourshot.in.gov.
-If you need assistance from the state to schedule your appointment, you may call 211.
+Community members can schedule a vaccination appointment through their state's website, ourshot.in.gov or gettheshot.coronavirus.ohio.gov.
+In Indiana, if you need assistance from the state to schedule your appointment, you may call 211.